ruixing76/alta2023/src/pages/home/index.md

   - date: 2022-12-04
     text: The list of accepted papers is now available here.
 Check [Papers](/papers).
   - date: 2022-11-06
-    text: Sarvnaz Karimi and Aditya Joshi will deliver a tutorial on B[keynote](/keynotes) speakers.
-  - date: 2022-11-06
     text: We are pleased to announce that Barbara Tversky, Eduard Hovy, Thora Tenbrink and Stephane Dufau as our [keynote](/keynotes) speakers.
   - date: 2022-06-11
     text: ALTA 2022 Workshop registration is now open.
 See [registration](/registration) for details